isomerpages/govtech-gobusiness-main/_covid-faqs/general/general-exemption.md

     content: |
       Please allow at least 2-3 days for your application to be processed.

-      If you are still unable to view your application status after 3 days, please write to <Covid_GoBusiness@mti.gov.sg> with your company name, UEN and the reference number for your application.
+      If you are still unable to view your application status after 3 days, please write to <covid_gobusiness@mti.gov.sg> with your company name, UEN and the reference number for your application.

   - title: I am self-employed / own a business with multiple entities.
 Do I need to submit my applications individually or will one application cover all my businesses?
     content: |